infnibor/LavaSrc/README.md

       searchLimit: 10 # How many search results should be returned
 #      customLoadArgs: ["-q", "--no-warnings", "--flat-playlist", "--skip-download", "-J"] # Custom arguments to pass to yt-dlp
 #      customPlaybackArgs: ["-q", "--no-warnings", "-f", "bestaudio", "-J"] # Custom arguments for yt-dlp
+    lastfm:
+        apiKey: "your api key" # Required - get this from https://www.last.fm/api/account/create
+        playlistLoadLimit: 6 # Optional - number of pages to load for playlists
 ```

 ### Plugin Info